SAP/ui5-uiveri5/docs/config/config.md

 ### Local execution
 By default, UIveri5 will download the latest webdriver and start a local browser directly.
-By default _useSeleniumJar_ is set to false, the selenium jar will not be started and local webdriver will be started directly.
 It is possible to start selenium webdriver to control the local webdriver with setting _useSeleniumJar_ parameter to true.
 Automatically resolved free port will be used for the locally started webdriver and it could be overwritten by _seleniumPort_ configuration.

 ### Remote execution